dburkhardt/viash_web/content/docs/getting_started/what_is_a_viash_component.md

 ---
-title: "Hello World (Python)"
+title: "What is a viash component?"
-description: "We have provided a simple **Hello World** component as an introduction to viash.
+description: "We have provided a simple Hello World component as an introduction to viash.
 Follow the steps below to learn how to run a component and get a result back from it."
-lead: "We have provided a simple **Hello World** component as an introduction to viash.
-Follow the steps below to learn how to run a component and get a result back from it. "
+lead: "We have provided a simple Hello World component as an introduction to viash.
+Follow the steps below to learn how to run a component and get a result back from it."
 date: 2021-05-28T14:00:00+00:00
-lastmod: "2021-05-31T10:52:37+00:00"
+lastmod: "2021-06-11T12:13:22+00:00"
 draft: false
 images: []
 menu:
   docs:
-    parent: "prologue"
+    parent: "getting_started"
-weight: 150
+weight: 140
 toc: true
 ---